 For private hospitals, manual amendments are made each month as part of the validation process.
-Authorisation for amendments occurs from responses provided in EVA Plus.
+Authorisation for amendments occurs from responses provided in EVA.
 Should additional changes be required at a later date, authorisation will be required.
-Authorisation can be in the form of an email and must contain the details of the patient episode and the reason for the amendment.
-Emails should be sent to qhipsmail@health.qld.gov.au.

 3.7 Up-to-date records (HBCIS hospitals)